 As if you needed permission to partake of this sweet treat: Research suggests that chocolate may have a positive impact on your gut microbiota.
 Foods with higher levels of cacao may help prevent the growth of bad bacteria and act as a prebiotic for existing good bacteria.
 Of course, too much sugar could be bad for your gut, so look for low-sugar varieties of high-dose chocolate.
 The darker, the better.
 Read more about the health benefits of chocolate.

 While miso may be high in sodium, a little bit goes a long way for big flavor and healthy gut benefits.
 This fermented soybean paste—which comes in several colors, each with a unique flavor—contains probiotics that treat your body to a dose of good bacteria.
 You can use miso in soups, the traditional dish for this salty spread.
 It’s also great in unheated applications (heating sometimes kills the good bacteria), such as mixing it into mayonnaise for a quick sandwich spread or stirring it into Greek yogurt for a tangy dip.
-Check out these 11 immunity-boosting foods, in addition to yogurt, that you need to fight off colds and flu.
+Check out these other immunity-boosting foods that you need to fight off colds and flu.

 Ginger Miso Golden Beet & Fennel Salad Recipe